 Participation in this study may involve some added risks and discomforts.
 These include:

-1. The blood draw may hurt slightly.
-Risks of drawing blood include possible pain, discomfort, and bruising at the puncture site, possible dizziness and fainting and possible infection.
-Prolonged bleeding is treated with pressure to the needle site, and bruising
+1. The blood draw or finger prick in the case of dried blood spot may hurt slightly.
+Risks of drawing blood include possible pain, discomfort, and bruising at the puncture site,